codepath/android_guides/Google-Cloud-Messaging.md

     - Register a GCM Receiver to handle incoming messages
     - Register an InstanceID Listener Service to handle updated tokens
  3. Develop HTTP Server with GCM endpoints
-    - Endpoint for registering a user with a device ID
+    - Endpoint for registering a user with a registration token
-    - Endpoint for sending a push notification to a specified set of device IDs
+    - Endpoint for sending a push notification to a specified set of registration tokens

 ## Step 1: Register with Google Developers Console